 The plight of Nepal’s endangered snow leopards is well-known and difficult to solve, but one man has done more than most to protect these elusive creatures.

 Tashi R Ghale has made his livelihood as a hotel owner and talented photographer, known for his subtle style and beautiful shots of Nepal’s landscapes, people, and wildlife.
 However, it is the work he has done to protect the snow leopards which gained him international acclaim.
-Hailing from Manang, high in the Himalayas and close to the leopards’ natural territory, Tashi has probably observed these elusive animals in the wild more than anybody else in the world, and has dedicated much of his life to their conservation.
+Hailing from Manang, high in the Himalayas and close to the leopards’ natural territory, Tashi has probably observed these elusive animals in the wild more than anybody else in the world and has dedicated much of his life to their conservation.
 He is the co-founder of the Third Pole Conservancy NGO.

 His tireless work in monitoring snow leopard numbers and behaviour has been vital in the effort to protect the species, whilst his photography and advocacy have raised global awareness of the problem facing Nepal’s snow leopards.